DO THEY AFFECT YOUR VISION?

-A pterygium can affect your vision if it grows large enough to cross the visual axis (the centre of the pupil), or if it causes significant astigmatism.
+It is possible for a pterygium to affect your vision when it grows large enough to cross the visual axis, the centre of the pupil.
+This is also the case if it causes significant astigmatism.
 Astigmatism is where the cornea is shaped more like an egg or a rugby football, rather than a perfect sphere, and causes a change in vision.

-In some cases, they can cause annoying irritation symptoms because they disturb the spread of the normal tear film.
-Alternatively, they may also just look red and unsightly with minimal symptoms.
+In some cases, they can cause annoying irritation because they disturb the spread of the normal tear film.
+Alternatively, they may also look red and unsightly but with minimal symptoms.

-Small pterygiums that don’t bother you only require good UV protection with wrap-around sunglasses, combined with the use of lubricant drops.
+If they are small and don’t bother you, they usually only require good UV protection with wrap-around sunglasses, combined with the use of lubricant drops.

-If they are larger and show accelerated growth, cause significant irritation, or bother you with their appearance, they can be surgically removed.
+If the pterygium is large, shows accelerated growth, causes significant irritation, or the appearance bothers you, then they can be surgically removed.

 If you decide to have surgery, make sure you choose a surgeon with a special interest and fellowship in the disease.
 These surgeons use a technique that has a minimal risk of them growing back, called a recurrence, and can guarantee an excellent cosmetic result.

 Dr. Smallcombe is the first surgeon in Australia and New Zealand to become an accredited P.E.R.F.E.C.T. for PTERYGIUM® PARTNER.
-She completed a Fellowship with Professor Lawrence Hirst, the pioneer of the surgical procedure.
+She completed a Fellowship with Professor Lawrence Hirst, who is the pioneer of this surgical procedure.

-RANZCO (The Royal Australian & New Zealand College of Ophthalmologists) has produced an informative brochure on Pterygium.
+RANZCO (The Royal Australian and New Zealand College of Ophthalmologists) has produced an informative brochure.
 Click here to go to the RANZCO website and download the brochure.